 Odds of winning a jackpot in the full year are 1 – (the above step) or

-*We’re going to use the average, although timing matters if you were to do an exhaustive calculation.
+*We’re going to use the average, although timing matters in an exhaustive calculation.
 It doesn’t matter enough to swing it, though.
-Also, you’d need to know the drawing date.
+Also, you’d need to know the drawing dates…

 And There You Have It… Don’t Buy Many Lottery Tickets

-Since math is definite, but not always the best way to convey a point – there are a few other ways to convince yourself of this.
+Math gives us precision, but it’s rarely the best way to convey a point.
+There are a few other ways to convince yourself of this.

-Bottom line – buy stock.
+The bottom line – don’t buy multiple lottery tickets.
+Buy stock.
 Here, I’ll get you started – here’s a calculator on the S&P 500 back to 1871.